Open and Ready to Serve You

 To protect our patients and staff, our facilities are upholding the latest protocols from the CDC.

-- Masks: All patients are required to wear face coverings and they are provided for patients who do not have them.
+- Masks: Patients and visitors, regardless of their vaccination status, are required to wear face coverings.
 Our staff wear masks and other PPE to protect patients.

 - Waiting Options: Patients have the option to wait in their car or in the waiting room.